llvm/llvm-project/flang/docs/DebugGeneration.md

 #### Function Arguments

-Arguments works in similar way.
-But they present a difficulty that `DeclareOp`'s memref points to `BlockArgument`.
+Arguments work in similar way, but they present a difficulty that `DeclareOp`'s memref points to `BlockArgument`.
 Unlike the op in local variable case, the `BlockArgument` are not handled by the FIRToLLVMLowering.
 This can easily be handled by adding after conversion to LLVM dialect either in FIRToLLVMLowering